stefanwalther/deploy-docker-swarm/local-bash/README.md

 ## Configuration

-All possible configurations are stored in `00-config.sh`:
+All possible configurations are stored in `config.sh`:

 ## Run